paritytech/devops-guide/src/serverdeploy/automation.md

 There are multiple options to provision cloud resources, which can either be provider specific and some tools are more cloud agnostic.

-### Popular Cloud Provider Specific Deployment Tooling:
+### Popular Cloud Provider Specific Deployment Tooling

 - [Amazon Cloud Formation](https://aws.amazon.com/cloudformation/)
 - [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview)